magicj3lly/magicj3lly.github.io/_projects/2_project.markdown

 </div>
 </li>

-<li> We found an alternate workflow that will allow an attacker to bind her cell phone with a cell number registered to bank account of another user. ***An attacker can induce a failure in Step 2 of the protocol by turning on airplane mode.***
+<li> We found an alternate workflow that will allow an attacker to bind her cell phone with a cell number registered to bank account of another user. <b>An attacker can induce a failure in Step 2 of the protocol by turning on airplane mode.</b>

 <blockquote>Alternate workflow may allow an attacker to bind her cell phone with a cell number registered to bank account of another user</blockquote>